eclipse-dash/dash-licenses/README.md

 $ mvn clean install
 ```

+The build generates:

-The build generates a shaded JAR, `./core/target/org.eclipse.dash.licenses-<version>.jar` that contains
+- a shaded JAR, `./core/target/org.eclipse.dash.licenses-<version>.jar` that contains
-everything that is required to run from the command line.
+everything that is required to run from the command line; and
+- a Maven plugin, `org.eclipse.dash:license-tool-plugin:license-check`.

 ## Usage